|

 is fundamentally better, all technologies have evolved to the point

-comparing voice calls.
+largely.
 But you will find, however, that even

 networks

-differently to give you better or worse reception and/or voice quality.
+differently to give you better or worse reception and/or voice quality,

 - Wireless networks are extremely